Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution

 \section{Abstract}

 Byzantine agreement, the underlying core of blockchain, aims to make every node in a decentralized network reach consensus.
-However, the classical Byzantine agreement faces two major problems.
-One is the $1/3$ fault-tolerance bound, which means the system to tolerate $f$ malicious nodes requires at least $3f+1$ nodes.
-The other problem is the security loopholes of its classical cryptography methods.
-Here, we propose a quantum Byzantine agreement that exploits the recursion method and quantum digital signatures to break this bound with nearly $1/2$ fault-tolerance and provides unconditional security.
-The consistency check between each pair of rounds ensures the unforgeability and nonrepudiation throughout the whole process.
-Our protocol is highly practical for its ability to transmit arbitrarily long messages and mature techniques.
-For the first time, we experimentally demonstrate three-party and five-party quantum consensus for a digital ledger.
-Our work suggests an important avenue for quantum blockchain and quantum consensus networks.
+Classical Byzantine agreements unavoidably face two major problems.
+One is $1/3$ fault-tolerance bound, which means that the system to tolerate $f$ malicious players requires at least $3f+1$ players.
+The other is the security loopholes from its classical cryptography methods.
+Here, we propose a Byzantine agreement framework with unconditional security to break this bound with nearly $1/2$ fault tolerance due to multiparty correlation provided by quantum digital signatures.
+It is intriguing that quantum entanglement is not necessary to break the $1/3$ fault-tolerance bound, and we show that weaker correlation, such as asymmetric relationship of quantum digital signature, can also work.
+Our work strictly obeys two Byzantine conditions and can be extended to any number of players without requirements for multiparticle entanglement.
+We experimentally demonstrate three-party and five-party consensus for a digital ledger.
+Our work indicates the quantum advantage in terms of consensus problems and suggests an important avenue for quantum blockchain and quantum consensus networks.